9 reasons to consume EVOO (the healthiest fat!)

 EVOO contains oleic acid.
 And, it has less linoleic and linolenic acids compared to other vegetable oils.
 In other words, olive oil contains more monosaturated fatty acids than polyunsaturated ones.
 This makes olive oil more immune to oxidization.

 Olive Oil is rich in vitamin E. One tablespoon contains 1.94 mg which is 13% of your recommended daily value (RDV).
-There is also 8.1 mg of vitamin K in one tablespoon of olive oil which is 9% of your RDV.
+There is also about 8.1 mg of vitamin K in one tablespoon of olive oil which is 9% of your RDV.

 Olive oil contains some powerful antioxidants.
 Polyphenols are one of those many health protectors and enhancers in EVOO.
 They became the trendiest way to compare superfoods, in other words, anti-oxidants.
 Like other antioxidants, polyphenols fight oxidative stress.